vahidsamie/MySQL-Replication/README.md

  1- Create a Dockerfile to build a Keepalived container with the necessary configurations.

  2- Create a Keepalived configuration file named keepalived.conf in the same directory as the Dockerfile.

+ 3- Create a shell script named chk_mysql.sh that will be used by Keepalived to   check the health of the MySQL service on the master server.

- 3- Build and Run Keepalived Container.
+ 4- Build and Run Keepalived Container.

      docker build -t my-keepalived-image .

-4- Run the container on both servers:
+5- Run the container on both servers:

     docker run -d  --name keepalived-container --net=host --cap-add=NET_ADMIN --cap-add=NET_BROADCAST --cap-add=NET_RAW   my-keepalived-image
-5-Monitor and Verify:
+6-Monitor and Verify:

     docker logs -f keepalived-master
     docker logs -f keepalived-slave